-Scholars from India and Bangladesh are currently studying for MSc courses in the School of Mathematics, Computer Science and Engineering (SMCSE).
+Scholars from India and Bangladesh are currently studying for MSc courses in the School of Science & Technology.

 City, University of London has welcomed six scholars studying under the British Council Women in STEM programme.

-Hailing from India and Bangladesh, Madhu Raut, Poorvika Singh Negi, Annu Mary Zecharias, Nusrat Ferdous, Samya Rahman, and Nowara Tamanna Meghla are enrolled on School of Mathematics, Computer Science and Engineering (SMCSE) MSc courses associated with Energy Transition processes: MSc Artificial Intelligence; MSc Energy and Environmental Technology and Economics; and MSc Renewable Energy and Power Systems Management.
+Hailing from India and Bangladesh, Madhu Raut, Poorvika Singh Negi, Annu Mary Zecharias, Nusrat Ferdous, Samya Rahman, and Nowara Tamanna Meghla are enrolled on School of Science & Technology MSc courses associated with Energy Transition processes: MSc Artificial Intelligence; MSc Energy and Environmental Technology and Economics; and MSc Renewable Energy and Power Systems Management.

-During an informal event on Thursday, 4th November 2021, SMCSE’s Associate Dean for Postgraduate Education and Satisfaction, Dr Tatyana Micic, welcomed the scholars and thanked them for their resilience and commitment in what were uncertain circumstances over summer before arrival in London, owing to the pandemic.
+During an informal event on Thursday, 4th November 2021, the School's Associate Dean for Postgraduate Education and Satisfaction, Dr Tatyana Micic, welcomed the scholars and thanked them for their resilience and commitment in what were uncertain circumstances over summer before arrival in London, owing to the pandemic.

 “We received a large number of applications and the six scholars were selected through a rigorous selection process.
 These young women will have an opportunity to study at City to enable their professional development and personal growth.”